-Spray: You will need to start by using a spray such as 'RoundUp' or 'Zero Weedkiller', to kill off the existing lawn.
+Spray: You will need to start by using a spray such as 'RoundUp' or 'Weedout for General Weed Control', to kill off the existing lawn.
 Then wait two to three weeks for the lawn to completely die off.

 Soil: As the area starts to die you will need to cultivate the soil to eight centimeters or scrape away the dead grass.
 The best option is to incorporate the dead grass with a rotary hoe or garden fork, adding fresh, screened topsoil as you go.